Rakiul-Islam/MausamCast/README.md

 # MausamCast

-A Weather App using flutter.
+A weather forecasting project built using Flutter, Python, Java, and MySQL.
+It seamlessly combines web scraping and advanced data processing to deliver accurate and real-time weather updates.
+The project focuses on providing a user-friendly interface, precise data accuracy, and a comprehensive solution for weather forecasting.

 ## Features

-•	Check Current Weather
+•	Check Current Weather: Get real-time updates on current weather conditions.

-•	Monitor Past Weather Data
+•	Monitor Past Weather Data: Access historical weather data with graphical visualizations.

-•	Get Graphical Visualization of Weather Stats (like temperature and Wind Speed)
+•	Graphical Visualization: Visualize weather stats like temperature and wind speed in graphical form.

-•	Get 5 days Weather Forecast
+•	5 Days Weather Forecast: Plan ahead with a 5-day weather forecast.

 ## Screenshots